 States of matter are forms in which matter exists.
-The four states of matter observed in everyday life are solids, liquids, and gases.
+The four states of matter observed in everyday life are solids, liquids, gases, and plasma.
 Other states of matter also exist, although they require special conditions.
 Here is a look at the states of matter, their properties, and the names of phase transitions between them.

 What Is a State of Matter?